Herbert Bowden, Baron Aylestone: Early life

 Born in Cardiff, Wales, Bowden was the son of Herbert Bowden, a baker, and his wife Henrietta (née Gould).
-Bowden later recalled that "I was born with smell of bread in my nostrils and lived around the bakehouses.
+Bowden later recalled that "I was born with the smell of bread in my nostrils and lived around the bakehouses.
 I always had one thought in mind – never to be employed in them."
 After completing elementary school he opened a tobacconist's shop, but following the collapse of his business during the Great Depression he left Cardiff to look for work elsewhere, eventually becoming a radio salesman in Leicester.

 Political career

 Bowden had been a member of the Independent Labour Party (ILP) as a young man, but sided with the Labour Party when the two parties disagreed over how best to support the Republican faction in the Spanish Civil War.

 In 1938, he was elected to sit on Leicester City Council, and later that year became president of the city's Labour Party.

+Commons

 Having served as a flying officer in the Royal Air Force during World War II, Bowden was elected MP for Leicester South at the 1945 general election, and then for Leicester South West from 1950 until his retirement from the House of Commons in 1967.
 He was appointed a whip in 1949 and a Lord Commissioner of the Treasury in 1950.
 From 1951 onwards, he was Deputy Chief Whip, then Chief Whip throughout Labour's years in opposition.
 Bowden was appointed a Commander of the Order of the British Empire (CBE) in the 1953 Coronation Honours.

 Bowden was regarded as being on the right of the Labour Party, and supported Hugh Gaitskell in his battles with the left before switching his allegiance to Harold Wilson following Gaitskell's death in 1963.
 He was, as the Daily Telegraph later commented, somewhat "traditional" in his mindset, representing the "authentic... old hat, passé, reactionary voice of the Labour Party", but his forthright attitude to party discipline (which had earned him the sobriquet "The Sergeant Major" amongst Labour MPs) made him an efficient and much-respected parliamentary whip.
 Thus, when Labour returned to power in 1964, Bowden was appointed Leader of the House of Commons and Lord President of the Council, having become a Privy Counsellor in 1962.
 In 1966, he was moved to the new post of Secretary of State for Commonwealth Affairs, serving until 1967.
 On 1 September 1967 he succeeded Lord Hill as chairman of the Independent Television Authority.